bevyengine/bevy-website/content/news/2026-06-14-bevy-0.19/index.md

 Since our last release a few months ago we've added a _ton_ of new features, bug fixes, and quality of life tweaks, but here are some of the highlights:

 - **Next Generation Scenes**: Our brand new, massively improved scene system for Bevy has finally landed!
 Ergonomically define scenes in our new BSN (Bevy Scene Notation) format in code via the `bsn!` macro or (in a future release) in assets.
 Scenes are composable, patchable, and dependency aware.
 No more manually pulling in all of the ECS and asset dependencies required to spawn something!
-- **Solari Improvements**: Bevy's realtime pathtraced renderer has gained several improvements and fixes for mirrors and non-metallic materials, its performance improved, and it has greatly increased temporal stability.
+- **Solari Improvements**: Bevy's realtime pathtraced renderer has gained several improvements and fixes for mirrors and non-metallic materials.
+Its performance has improved and it has greatly increased temporal stability.
 - **More Feathers Widgets**: Bevy's opinionated "editor tooling" widget collection got a ton of new widgets.
 It was also ported to BSN, making it much more pleasant to use!
-- **Text Input**: Bevy UI now _finally_ has upstream support for text entry via the new `EditableText` component.
+- **Text Input**: Bevy UI _finally_ has upstream support for text entry via the new `EditableText` component.
-- **Richer Text**: Bevy now has more flexible font selection, with support for higher level features like "font families", and variable font properties.
+- **Richer Text**: Bevy now has more flexible font selection, with support for higher level features like "font families" and variable font properties.
 - **App Settings**: We've added an official "app settings" framework, which can load and save settings from files and expose them as ECS resources.
 - **Renderer Recovery**: You can now configure error handler / recovery behavior when a GPU becomes unavailable.
 - **Post Processing Effects**: We've added built in "vignette" and "lens distortion" post processing effects.